AOEpeople/logback-s3-rolling-policy/README.md

 * (install maven)
 * execute `mvn package` (this adds a jar file to the /target folder)
 * upload the created package to Artifactory by hand (make sure to check `Generate Default POM / Deploy Jar's Internal POM` when uploading)
+* be aware of a bug when uploading to Artifactory (https://www.jfrog.com/jira/browse/RTFACT-17063)